 If a preferred issue is non-cumulative and a dividend payment is missed, the preferred shareholders are out of luck.
 They will never receive that money, even if the company produces record-breaking profits months later.

 There are a number of additional provisions that can affect the value of a preferred stock.
 Here are a few of which you should be aware:

-- Adjustable rate preferred stock: Holders of the preferred stock receive a dividend that differs based on any number of factors stipulated by the company at the issue's initial public offering.
+- Adjustable Rate: Holders of the preferred stock receive a dividend that differs based on any number of factors stipulated by the company at the issuer's initial public offering.
 Over the last decade, it has become fairly common for new preferred stock issues to have floating rate dividends to reduce the interest rate sensitivity and make them more competitive in the market.

-- Convertible preferred stock: Holders of this type of security have the right to convert their preferred stock into shares of common stock.
-This allows the investor to lock in the dividend income and potentially profit from a rise in the common stock while being protected from a fall.
+- Convertible: Holders of this type of security have the right to convert their preferred stock into shares of common stock.
+It allows the investor to lock in the dividend income and potentially profit from a rise in the common stock while being protected from a fall.
 Under the right conditions, with the right business, an intelligent investor can make a lot of money while enjoying higher income and lower risk by investing in the convertible preferred stock first.
-To learn more about how this works, read Convertible Preferred Stock for Beginners.

 Even with the few provisions mentioned above, the variations for preferred stock can be quite numerous.
 It's possible an investor could come across a non-voting cumulative participating convertible preferred issue!